neomerx/cors-illuminate/README.md

 php artisan vendor:publish --provider="Neomerx\CorsIlluminate\Providers\LaravelServiceProvider"
 ```

+**Note for Lumen** Lumen does not support `vendor:publish` command and file `vendor/neomerx/cors-illuminate/config/cors-illuminate.php` have to be manually copied to `config/cors-illuminate.php`.

 it will create `config/cors-illuminate.php` file in you application.

 [This file](config/cors-illuminate.php) is extensively commented so it will be easy for you to set up it for your needs.
 First settings you need to configure are server origin (URL) and allowed origins